How to Stop Dog from Barking and Chasing Car?

 Determining the Triggers

-Recognise the Cause of the Behaviour: Finding your triggers might help you control or stay away from them, whether they are particular automobile models, driving velocities, or noises.
+Recognize the Cause of the Behavior: Finding your triggers might help you control or stay away from them, whether they are particular automobile models, driving velocities, or noises.

 How to Stop Your Dog from Chasing Cars